Why Do We Dream? Vivid Dreams, Lucid Dreams, Conscious and Unconscious Dreams

 “The dream I had just before waking was definitely relating to career, but not exactly answering my question.
 In the dream, I was standing outside the Akashic Record with a girl I had never met before.
 This girl was my student and I was supposed to show her around the Akashic Record.
 It looked like an old museum in the Akashic Record and we kept going up to ledges that were high up.
 Whenever I got close to a ledge, I got dizzy but instead of me falling, when I got dizzy, my student would teeter on the edge of it and nearly fall.
 In the end, she did fall a long way onto the marble below and I was certain she was dead but when I got down there, she was actually alive and fine.
 I then went to have dinner with her and her family but I couldn’t look them in the eye because I let their daughter fall in the Akashic Record and I felt guilty.”

 In her dream analysis, she associated all the figures from the dream with her own psyche.
-She said, “This dream was clearly not a relevant response to where am I going in my career long-term, but it addressed the question of what is holding me back in my career right now.”
+She said, “This dream was not a relevant response to where am I going in my career long-term, but it addressed the question of what is holding me back in my career right now.”

 Obviously, she missed the point of a dream.
 The answer she got from a dream was perfect and clear.
-Her unconscious clearly told her to pay attention to the well-being of her students, not her career goals: “In the end, she did fall a long way onto the marble below and I was certain she was dead but when I got down there, she was actually alive and fine”.
+Her unconscious clearly told her to pay attention to the well-being of her students, not her career goals: “In the end, she did fall a long way onto the marble below and I was certain she was dead but when I got down there, she was alive and fine”.

 Conclusion